Ahhh!!! The tourism video that I was invited to be in for Folly Beach, SC is out! Here it is…

 Luckily, as a middle school teacher, I do have practice being “on” for 5 classes of 7th grade in a row.
 Further, the two days we spent in Folly Beach were absolutely awesome, surrounded by friendly people, great food (those biscuits and gravy!), stunning nature… and even dolphins!
 When my co-star and I collapsed in our hotel room at the end of each day of filming, we were exhausted, but euphoric.

 A special shout-out goes to the Folly Beach team for being so welcoming, and to the professional film crew from The Southern Weekend, who were charming and highly skilled.
 Do you know that they took over FIFTEEN HOURS of video, and had to go through each and every minute of it to edit it down into that short film?
 Bowing down!

 Q: Who is the other travel blogger in the video?

 A: That woman is none other than the fabulous Roni the Travel Guru, who is so well-traveled, that over the course of the past few months, she’s “popped over” to Australia, Togo, and England.
 The title, “Travel Guru” is not an overstatement.

-If you enjoy Roni’s “Feeling Beachy” shirt in the film, know that she makes and sells those travel shirts, and many other designs, in her online travel gear store, as well as “Fro Friendly” pillow and headrest covers.
+If you enjoy Roni’s “Feeling Beachy” shirt in the film, know that she makes and sells those travel shirts, and many other designs, in her online travel gear store.
 Yes, you heard that right — Roni actually hand-makes each of these items… and darn, are they cute.

 Q: Where are the travel dresses in the video from?